s-weil/bench-curl-rs/README.md

 ### TODO:
 * iteration support for proper benchmarking
 * split config
+* cli improvement and clarification
 * stats-extension:
-    * dump also a table of stats and the raw results into the results folder
+    * dump also a table of stats and the raw results into the results folder, reuse results for comparison (baseline)
     * confidence interval
     * analyze outliers
     * bivariate metrics for comparison of runs